ghostwond3r/Self-Way/Guide/CS_anonymity/Masked_Man.md

 <p align="center">
    <img width="auto" height="auto" src="https://user-images.githubusercontent.com/64184513/184157060-587be764-b055-4858-b6b5-65916c2c7f71.gif"
 </p>

+**Tips**

-Always keep in mind that you dont know who is behind the screen;
+> Always keep in mind that you dont know who is behind the screen;
 - wearing the picture of Anonymous does not mean the person is trustable.
 NEVER.

+> Of course, we are all human behind these masks, and nature being what it is;
+- sometimes relationships slip from anonymity... a lot of the "doxxing" we see is the result.
+So boys and girls, think twice.

 </br>